License-Bridge/WordPress-SDK/README.md

 ### Cancel the user license request

-In some cases when user is subscribed to your plugin you can allow a user to cancel subscription to your plugin.
+Sometimes, when the user is subscribed to your plugin, you can allow a user to cancel subscription to your plugin.
-This is how user can cancel license subscription.
+This is how the user can cancel license subscription.

 ```
 if ($my_license->cancel_license($plugin_slug)) {